Motion made, and Question proposed, That this House do now adjourn.—(Eddie Hughes.)

 It is good to see colleagues from West Sussex here this evening.
 The Minister for Defence Procurement, my hon.
 Friend the Member for Horsham (Jeremy Quin), wanted to be here, but is away on Government business overseas.
 He is taking a close interest in these matters, and is also keen to see that the Government find the right balance.

 I absolutely agree with my hon.
-Friend on that.
+Friend.
 I shall come to the point about the provision in the planning system for different landscapes, including floodplains, which, as we know, West Sussex has in abundance.

 “guarantee that we will protect and restore our natural environment”.